Shot hole disease: Hosts and symptoms

 The fungal pathogen Wilsonomyces carpophilus affects members of the Prunus genera.
-Almond, apricot, nectarine, peach, prune and cherry trees can be affected.
+Almond, apricot, nectarine, peach, plum and cherry trees can be affected.
 Both edible and ornamental varieties are vulnerable to infection.
 Almost all over-ground parts of the plants are affected including the fruits, buds and the stems, but the damage is most noticeable on the leaves.
 The symptoms begin with small (1/10-1/4”) reddish or purplish-brown spots with light green or yellow ring around them.
 As the disease progresses the damaged areas become slightly larger and then dry up and fall away, leaving BB-sized holes behind.
 As the fungus spreads, more leaf tissue is damaged until the leaf falls.
 Significant infections can reduce the amount of photosynthesis that can occur, weakening the plant, and decreasing fruit production.
 The infection on the fruits in turn begins as small purple spots that develop into gray to white lesions.
 Gummosis may occur (both on the fruits and the stems as well).
 These lesions leave toughened spots on the skin, and in some cases the fruit may be lost.
 Infected buds may appear darker than normal.
 Branches may develop concentric lesions when infected.
 These lesions may girdle a twig and kill it.